On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Finite coverings which are coverings for the canonical topology but not for the fpqc topology

 However, there is no hope to find an example with a {\it regular} base $X$:

 \begin{theorem} \cite{A1} Any finite covering of a regular Noetherian scheme is a covering for the fpqc topology. \end{theorem}

 \begin{remark} To emphasize the contrast between the fpqc topology and the fpqc pretopology, let us remind that {\it a finite covering $Y\to X$ of a regular Noetherian scheme $X$ is flat if and only if $Y$ is Cohen-Macaulay}.
-In particular, any Noether normalization of a non-Cohen-Macaulay integral affine variety (e.g. $\Spec \, k[x^4,x^3y,xy^3,y^4]\to \Spec \, k[x^4, y^4]=\mathbb A^2_k$) gives an example of a finite covering for the fpqc topology which is not a fpqc covering in the usual sense, i.e. for the pretopology. \end{remark}
+In particular, any Noether normalization of a non Cohen-Macaulay integral affine variety (e.g. $\Spec \, k[x^4,x^3y,xy^3,y^4]\to \Spec \, k[x^4, y^4]=\mathbb A^2_k$) gives an example of a finite covering for the fpqc topology which is not an fpqc covering in the usual sense, i.e. for the pretopology. \end{remark}

-Clearly, Theorem \ref{T2} is stronger than Theorem \ref{T1} - actually much stronger: in case the base ring $k$ is a field of characteristic $0$, Theorem \ref{T1} is essentially trivial, but the only available proofs of Theorem \ref{T2} use reduction modulo $p$ for infinitely many $p$'s, an ultraproduct-type argument, and the proof in characteristic $p$, which is highly non-trivial.
+Clearly, Theorem \ref{T2} is stronger than Theorem \ref{T1}.
+It is actually much stronger: in case the base ring $k$ is a field of characteristic $0$, Theorem \ref{T1} is essentially trivial, while the only available proofs of Theorem \ref{T2} use reduction modulo $p$ for infinitely many $p$'s, an ultraproduct-type argument, and the proof in characteristic $p$, which is highly non trivial.

-Theorem \ref{T2} reduces immediately to the affine situation, where it is stated as 0.7.2 in \cite{A1}.
+Theorem~\ref{T2} reduces immediately to the affine situation, where it is stated as 0.7.2 in \cite{A1}.
 It is actually {\it equivalent} to Hochster's conjecture on the {\it existence of big Cohen-Macaulay algebras} for complete local rings, proved by Hochster if $k$ is a field (cf. \cite{H2}), and by the first author in general.
 Theorem \ref{T2} unveils the {\it geometric meaning} of this (ex-)conjecture.

 Let us briefly comment.
-Given a Noetherian local ring $S$, a (not necessarily finitely generated) $S$-algebra $T$ is said to be a (big) Cohen-Macaulay $S$-algebra if every secant sequence in $S$ becomes regular in $T$.
+Given a Noetherian local ring $S$, a (not necessarily finitely generated) $S$-algebra $T$ is said to be a (big) Cohen-Macaulay $S$-algebra if every secant sequence in $S$ (see footnote~\ref{F1}) becomes regular in $T$\footnote{to insist on the condition that \emph{all} secant sequences in $S$ become regular in $T$, some authors prefer to use the terminology \emph{balanced} big Cohen-Macaulay algebra. }.
 If $S$ is regular, this amounts to requiring that $T$ is faithfully flat over $S$.
 In particular, if $S$ is local complete and $p$ is not a zero-divisor in mixed characteristic $(0,p)$, it is a finite extension of a complete regular ring $R$ (by Cohen's structure theorem), and up to substituting $R$ by $S$, we see that an $S$-algebra is Cohen-Macaulay if and only if it is faithfully flat over $R$.
-The opposite direction of the equivalence is proven in \cite[4.3]{A1}.
+This explains why Theorem~\ref{T2} implies Hochster's conjecture.
+The slightly more technical opposite implication is proven in \cite[4.3]{A1}.